The upgrade procedure is the same for all hosts and involves using the installer and inventory file.

 You can then restart the distributed installation using the prepared k0s.inventory.yml inventory file.
 Migrating the KUMA Core from a host to a new Kubernetes cluster will succeed.

-If you started migrating the KUMA Core from a host to a new Kubernetes cluster and the migration failed, follow the steps below to troubleshoot the error.
+If you started migrating the KUMA Core from a host to a new Kubernetes cluster and the migration failed with an error, follow the steps below to fix the error.

-To troubleshoot the error after attempting to migrate the KUMA Core from a host to a new Kubernetes cluster:
+To fix the error after attempting to migrate the KUMA Core from a host to a new Kubernetes cluster:

 sudo k0s kubectl delete daemonset/ingress -n ingress